-With a pharma industry as a historical driver of the local economy, life sicences activities account today for 6% of Catalan GDP, have an annual turnover over €11,000 M, and employ some 35,000 people in over 500 companies.
-The sector includes all fields of life sciences, pharmaceutical, medical technology and biotech.
+With a pharma industry as a historical driver of the local economy, life sciences activities account today for 7% of Catalan GDP, have an annual turnover over €14,368 M, and employ some 42,000 people in over 700 companies.

-Within the context of Spain, Catalonia concentrated 46% of Spanish pharmaceutical production during 2008-2013 and 36.33% of Spanish pharmaceutical exports during the period 2003-2014 came from Catalonia.
+Within the context of Spain, Catalonia concentrated 47.07% of Spanish pharmaceutical production during 2014 and 36.56% of Spanish pharmaceutical exports during the period 2006-2016 came from Catalonia.

 The biotech connection

-Catalonia is the leading biotech region in Spain, holding 22% of Spanish biotech companies.
+Catalonia is the leading biotech region in Spain, holding almost 20% of Spanish biotech companies.
 Amgen, Inkemia, AB-Biotics, Biokit, Salvat, Reig Jofre, Oryzon, Advancell, Gendiag, Readycell, Bionure, Alexion, GP Pharm, Endor or Lipotec are part of the biotech industry in Catalonia.
 Since biotech and pharma are increasingly more interrelated industries, the importance of the Catalan biotech sector is another asset for pharmaceutical companies to set up in Catalonia.

 Catalan and international medtech companies

 Catalonia leads the distribution of medical devices production in Spain, with a 42% of total production.
-Health Technology industry in Catalonia combines local companies -Phibo, BioSystems, Deltalab, Stat-Diagnostica, Traiber, Avinent, Grifols or Texpol- and leading medical devices companies.
-Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Siemens, Boston Scientific, Hologic, Gore, Menarini Diagnostics, Azbil, Johnson&Johnson or Zimmer.
+Health Technology industry in Catalonia combines local companies -Phibo, BioSystems, Deltalab, Stat-Diagnostica, Avinent, Grifols or Texpol- and leading medical devices companies.
+Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Werfen-Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Siemens, Boston Scientific, Hologic, Gore, Menarini Diagnostics, Azbil, Johnson&Johnson or Zimmer.

 Catalonia’s active research climate gives added dynamism to the life sciences sector

-Catalonia has 56 research centres with a joint budget of more than €380 million yearly working in life sciences or related disciplines (nanotechnology, photonics, etc.).
-These centres have formed over 900 active research groups and more than 360 research projects in main areas of bioinformatics, genetics/genomics and nanotechnology and in the therapeutic areas of cancer and neurodegenerative diseases.
+According to Biocat Outlook, Catalonia has 41 research centres with a joint budget of more than €400 million yearly working in life sciences or related disciplines (nanotechnology, photonics, etc.).
+These centres have formed over 785 active research groups and more than 360 research projects in main areas of bioinformatics, genetics/genomics and nanotechnology and in the therapeutic areas of cancer and neurodegenerative diseases.

-Seamlessly connected to an advanced clinical trials research network
+An advanced clinical trials research network